 4. Moccamaster KBG 741 10-Cup Coffee Brewer with Glass Carafe

-The Moccamaster is the best machine on the market, unless you’re prepared to spend $1000+ on a bean-to-cup model that does absolutely everything for you.
+The Moccamaster is the best machine on the market unless you’re prepared to spend $1000+ on a bean-to-cup model that does absolutely everything for you.

-It produces cups which blow away anything from the De’Longhi or Cuisinart, and those two are the best in their categories.
+It produces cups that blow away anything from the De’Longhi or Cuisinart, and those two are the best in their categories.
 There’s a reason this Dutch classic has been a favorite for years!
 It’s America’s Test Kitchen’s top pick, and our favorite hybrid machine.

-This is a hybrid design which uses elements of a drip coffee machine and a manual pour-over design all in one!
+This is a hybrid design that uses elements of a drip coffee machine and a manual pour-over design all in one!
 It has a separate water chamber, which is connected with a running pipe over the drip basket.
 That’s suspended over a carafe, next to the boiler unit.